jorgegalarza1/Portfolio_Projects/SQL/1_Beginner_SQL.md

 **Records** == Rows
 **Fields** == Columns

-Fields are set when the database was created.
+Fields are set when the database is created.
-Records have no limit
+Records have no limit.

 Table names should be lowercase and should not include spaces (_), and can refer to a collective group or can be plural.